Understanding "20 of 5000": A complete walkthrough to Percentage Calculations

 - Calculation: (1/5) × 5000 = 5000 ÷ 5 = 1000.
 Again, the result is 1000.

-Both methods converge on the same answer, providing a robust check on your work.
+Both methods converge on the same answer, providing a solid check on your work.
 The choice of method often depends on personal preference or the specific numbers involved.
 For percentages like 25% (which is 1/4) or 50% (which is 1/2), the fraction method is often quicker mentally.

 Real-World Examples: Why This Calculation Matters